PgBiel/elembic/src/element.typ

           }
         }

-        if data-changed and not has-filters {
+        if data-changed and not updates-stylechain-inside {
           if is-stateful {
             [#style-state.update(chain => {
               chain.push(global-data)